LeanKit-Labs/tag-release/README.md

 }
 ```

-Where `username` is your GitHub username and `token` is your Github authentication token.
+Where `username` is your GitHub username and `token` is your Github personal access token.

 ## `tag-release` as a Library